 There are a wide variety of UK design jobs available for graduates across different industries.
 Here are some common types of design careers that graduates might consider:

-- Graphic Designer: Graphic designers create visual content for various mediums, such as websites, advertisements, print materials, logos, and more.
+- Graphic Designer: Graphic Designers create visual content for various mediums, such as websites, advertisements, print materials, logos, and more.
 They combine typography, images, colour theory, and layout techniques to convey messages effectively.

-- UI/UX Designer: UI (User Interface) and UX (User Experience) designers focus on creating user-friendly and visually appealing interfaces for digital products, such as websites, mobile apps, and software.
+- UI/UX Designer: UI (User Interface) and UX (User Experience) Designers focus on creating user-friendly and visually appealing interfaces for digital products, such as websites, mobile apps, and software.
 They ensure that users have a seamless and enjoyable experience while interacting with these products.

-- Product Designer: Product designers work on the design and development of physical products, focusing on aesthetics, functionality, and user experience.
+- Product Designer: Product Designers work on the design and development of physical products, focusing on aesthetics, functionality, and user experience.
 This can include anything from consumer electronics to household items.

-- Game Designer: Game designers are responsible for creating the rules, mechanics, and overall experience of video games.
+- Game Designer: Game Designers are responsible for creating the rules, mechanics, and overall experience of video games.
 They work on gameplay, level design, storytelling, and user engagement.

 These are just a few examples of the many designer roles available to graduates.
 Each field requires a unique skill set and involves different tools and technologies.
-It’s important for graduates to explore as many designer opportunities as possible to find a position that matches their interests and strengths.

 -